mpSchrader/Code-Days-Expense-Chatbot/README.md

 ## Azure Services Setup

-1. LUIS
+1. Setup Resource Group
-2. QnA
+2. Create new Bot by using the *Basic Bot Template* (Inkludes LUIS)
-3. Bot WebApp
+3. Create QnA-App
-4. CustomVision
+4. Create CustomVision Resource

 ## Run out of the box
 To run the chatbot out of the box you just need to add your keys to: